rlondner/mongodb-lambda-trigger/README.md

-# MongoDB Change Stream - AWS Lambda demo
+# MongoDB 3.6 Change Streams - AWS Lambda demo

+This repository demonstrates how to use MongoDB Change Streams as a trigger to an AWS Lambda function.

 ## AWS Lambda function